-One of My Top Travel Anxieties Happened.
-I Got Mugged.
+I Experienced One of My Travel Fears: I Got Mugged

 A mugger cut me off on a solitary street in Cali, Colombia.
 This is the story of how I got away and what I could have done differently.